-The Wastewater Utility consists of the treatment operations, managed by Saskatoon Water, and the wastewater collection system, which is administered by Water & Waste Operations; and Technical Services, Transportation & Construction Department.
+The Wastewater Utility consists of the treatment operations, managed by Saskatoon Water, and the wastewater collection system, which is administered by Water and Waste Operations, and Technical Services, Transportation and Construction Division.

-The Wastewater Treatment Plant treats approximately 32 million cubic meters per year, or 88.5 million litres per day from residential, commercial, and industrial sources produced within the city limits.
+The Wastewater Treatment Plant treats approximately 32 million cubic meters per year, or 88.5 million litres per day from residential, commercial, and industrial sources.